phillcampbell/RubyCA/readme.md

     $ sudo ./RubyCA

-Visit http:// *host* : *port* /admin to manage certificates
+Visit http://<host>:<port>/admin to manage certificates

 ## Tips

-RubyCA will be able to be run as daemon now
+RubyCA will be able to be run as daemon now.

-Create the thin.yaml file and edit to suit your requirements
+Create the thin.yaml file and edit to suit your requirements.

     $ cp ./thin.yaml.sample ./thin.yaml
     $ nano ./thin.yaml

-RubyCA must be started with
+RubyCA must be started with:

     $ bundle exec thin start -C ./thin.yaml